What is ScotCHEM?

 - The interaction of researchers with shared interests.

-- The coordination of access to scarce major resources for the benefit of the whole of the chemistry sector in Scotland.
+- The coordination of access to scarce major resources for the benefit of the Chemical Sciences in Scotland.